CBEP-SoCB/FOCB_OA_sum/README.md

-Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly thirty years. in 2016, they began collecting continuous data from a monitoring location on Cousins ISland, including data on important acidification parameters.
+Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly thirty years. in 2016, they began collecting continuous data from a monitoring location on Cousins Island, including data on important acidification parameters.
 Here we focus on coastal acidification, but FOCB data is also highlighted in related
 [water quality repositories](https://github.com/CBEP-SoCB/FOCB_WQ_sum.git).